Parks and Entertainment

 Epcot has a more laid back, relaxing feel than the other parks and consists of two areas: Future World and World Showcase.
-Future World is all about technology, innovation and ideas.
+Future World (which is in the process of being reimagined) is all about technology, innovation and ideas.
 Way more than a science centre, you can experience hands on games, displays and educational areas.
 This is also the home to popular rides, like Test Track, Mission Space (with a new and improved tamer level) and Soarin'.
 World Showcase consists of 11 countries surrounding a beautiful lagoon.
-You can walk from country to country, enjoying the architecture, cultural displays, performances, food, some rides (like Frozen Ever After), shopping for imported goods and chatting with representatives from the various countries.
-At the end of the day, you can watch "Epcot Forever" from all around World Showcase lagoon (this show will be replaced in late 2020).
+You can walk from country to country, enjoying the architecture, cultural displays, performances, character meets (like Elsa and Anna), food, some rides (like Frozen Ever After), shopping for imported goods and chatting with representatives from the various countries.
+At the end of the day, you can watch "Epcot Forever" from all around World Showcase lagoon (this show will be replaced by HarmonioUS in 2020).

 Show-biz comes to life in this entertainment complex, focusing on stage shows, musicals and thrills.
 This is the park with the most extreme rides and is very popular among older kids.
 It is home to all things Star Wars, from rides to snacks to seasonal themed fireworks, and the latest expansion, Star Wars: Galaxy's Edge truly feels like you have been immersed in a galaxy far far away.
-Here you can pilot the Millennium Falcon, and coming in December, their headliner ride, Rise of the Resistance will have it's debut.
-Hollywood Studios had very few mild rides, but Toy Story Land is now home to Slinky Dog Dash, which is a huge hit, Aliens Swirling Saucers and the classic Toy Story Midway Mania.
-Perhaps the biggest show at Hollywood Studios is Fantasmic, a spectacle of pyrotechnics, water, film, acting, dancing and incredible special effects.
+Here you can pilot the Millennium Falcon, and immerse yourself in their headliner attraction, Rise of the Resistance.
+Hollywood Studios used to have very few mild rides, but Toy Story Land is now home to Slinky Dog Dash, which is a huge hit, Aliens Swirling Saucers and the classic Toy Story Midway Mania.
+Mickey and Minnie's Runaway Railroad (opening March 4) is a charming adventure for the whole family too.
+Perhaps the biggest show at Hollywood Studios is Fantasmic!, a spectacle of pyrotechnics, water, film, acting, dancing and incredible special effects.
+Fireworks are also offered, with the theme depending on the season.